otmansabir/minitalk/README.md

 - Be careful with global state in signal handlers; keep handlers minimal.
 - Printing inside a signal handler should use async-signal-safe functions (e.g., `write`).

-## License

-If applicable, add your preferred license here.

 ## Author

 - otmansabir — https://github.com/otmansabir